PensionBee/ddd-workshop/README.md

 - An error event
 - A no-op event

-But that's getting into details and potential conflict territory prematurely...
+Use whatever one helps you reason about the concept best.

-Let's take a step back and visualise this four step process with an example:
+Let's visualise this four step process with an example:

 ```ts
 // A zod schema describing the expected command data